-- will hear two colleagues talking about technology.
-1 In the woman's opinion, new technology - is confusing for people to use - B is worth investing your money in.
-C becomes obsolete almost immediately. - 2 What do the speakers disagree on?
-A that children are suffering becaus se of - bechnological advancements between the breadth of social media has got out of ou will hear two colleagues talking about a new advertising strategy.
+You will hear two colleagues talking about technology.

+- 1 In the woman's opinion, new technology

+- A is confusing for people to use.

+B is worth investing your money in.

+- C becomes obsolete almost immediately.

+- 2 What do the speakers disagree on?

+- A that children are suffering because of technological advancements b that the breadth of social media has got out of

-- C that children are worse off socially than their parents
+- control C that children are worse off socially than their parents